posabsolute/jquery-behavior-miner/readme.md

 	<!-- below is the google analitycs plugin -->
 	<script src="js/behavior/name.js" type="text/javascript" charset="utf-8"></script>

-Or you can compile your behavior in using grunt, load npm install, then just do grunt and it's all automatic.
-You must comply with jslint before a compilation is done.
+Or you can compile your behavior in the minified script using grunt, first *load npm install* to install dependencies, then just do grunt and it's all automatic.
+You must comply with jslint before a compilation is completed.
+If that sound complicated please check gruntjs, it should be simple to pick it up from there.

 ## Contributors